Frequently Asked

 04. How long is a session and how often will I meet with you?

 All sessions are typically 50 minutes for individuals, couples, and families.
-Sometimes, longer sessions up to 90 minutes are accommodated on a case by case basis.
+Sometimes, longer sessions and intensives (up to 8 hours per day) are accommodated on a case by case basis.
 Sessions are typically 1-2x per week.
 We typically transition to 1-2x/month after significant progress has been made and we are getting ready to end our therapy work.
 Recommendations will be made based on your particular situation and needs during the first session.

 05. How long does therapy take?